whoami-shubham/HtmlCodeEditor/CODE_OF_CONDUCT.md

 # Contributing Manual

-`When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change. `
+⭐ When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change. <br/>
+⭐ The code that you have added must be documented thoroughly.
+Open Source is about writing code that humans can read and understand.
+Without documentation, it is so hard to read any code.
+Hence, add information in the comments of code etc.<br/>
+⭐ Write good variable names that can reduce the need for extensive comments.<br/>

 Please note we have a code of conduct, please follow it in all your interactions with the project.